 Are you personalizing your internship resume and interview style?
-See our guides: 6 Tips on How to Personalize Your Resume to a Job Description (Examples) AND 20 Situational Interview Questions and Answers to Nail Your Interview
+See our guides: Six Tips on How to Personalize Your Resume to a Job Posting (Examples) AND Common Interview Questions and Answers to Nail Your Interview

 Here’s a recap of how to get an internship:

-Do you have questions on how to get an internship?
+Do you have questions on how to get a good internship?
 Still not sure how to find internships?
 Give us a shout in the comments!
 Let's get you hired fast.

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.